-At UB, parents and family are our partners in student success.
-With your help, we can help your student achieve his or her academic goals, develop his or her personal identity and prepare for life’s challenges.
+At UB, parents and family are our student success partners.
+Together, we can help students achieve their academic goals and prepare them for life’s challenges.

 Students who live on campus are closer to class and faculty advisors.
 They get better grades and learn important life skills.
 And they have 24/7 support, from our trained resident advisors to our nationally accredited University Police.